webtoknow/fx-trading-app/Week_07/Exercise/README.md

  ```

- Create the following property file: application.properties and add the following lines to it
+ Create the following property file under the "resources" package: application.properties and add the following lines to it

 ```
  ## Spring DATASOURCE (DataSourceAutoConfiguration & DataSourceProperties)